Leibo-Liu/Benchmark-miRNA-disease-2019/README.md

-Max_min data.py----------iterative integration of predictors using their Max_min normalized results Sigmoid data.py----------iterative integration of predictors using their Sigmoid normalized results Z_score data.py----------iterative integration of predictors using their Z_score normalized results Yuanshi data.py----------iterative integration of predictors using their original results
+Max_min data.py----------iterative integration of predictors using their Max_min normalized results Sigmoid data.py----------iterative integration of predictors using their Sigmoid normalized results Z_score data.py----------iterative integration of predictors using their Z_score normalized results Original data.py----------iterative integration of predictors using their original results

 Required libraries: numpy, pandas, os, glob, matplotlib, sklearn